RESAR-BEV: An Explainable Progressive Residual Autoregressive Approach for Camera-Radar Fusion in BEV Segmentation: Method

 \subsection{Ground-Proximity Lifting and Unlifting Process}

-In 3D-to-2D perspective interaction, the mapping between the imaging plane and voxel grid is established through camera intrinsics: each pixel's ray penetrates the grid, which samples features from corresponding pixels.
-The key (unlifting) lies in computing grid coordinates for each pixel, enabling BEV sampling.
-Previous methods~\cite{simplebev,bevcar} use dense ego-centric voxel grids but face two drawbacks: high computational cost and irrelevant background noise (e.g., sky, buildings).
-Fig. \ref{fig:lu}(a) shows grid regions above the camera are invalid, with projection errors increasing with distance to ground.
-Backprojection (Fig. \ref{fig:lu}(b)) reveals only the lower half of the image meaningfully interacts with grid attention.
+In 3D-to-2D perspective interaction, the mapping between imaging plane and voxel grid is established through camera intrinsics.
+Previous methods~\cite{simplebev,bevcar} use dense ego-centric voxel grids but face drawbacks: high computational cost, irrelevant background noise over the camera (e.g., sky, buildings) and projection deviation away from the ground.
+As shown in Fig. \ref{fig:lu}(a) and the lifting visualization in Fig. \ref{fig:lu}(b, left), grid regions far from the ground exhibit significant projection errors, while only lower image regions meaningfully interact with the grid in the unlifting result (Fig. \ref{fig:lu}(b, right)).

-Based on these observations, we propose ground-proximity: BEV modeling should focus only on grid features near the ground.
-However, due to camera height uncertainty, the ground plane's position is ambiguous in camera-centric coordinates.
-To address this, we introduce a height prior $Y^{(i)}_{gr}$ for each camera and learnable offset rate $Y^{(i)}_{drift}\in[0,1]$, enabling dynamic adaptation to varying ground elevations:
+Based on these observations, we propose the ground-proximity projection, constraining the BEV modeling to grid features near the ground.
+To address ground height uncertainty, we introduce a learnable offset rate $Y_{drift} \in (0,1)$ to adjust the height within a range (±0.6m) relative to a prior $Y_{gr}$ (1m below the camera center):

+where $Y_{new}$ is the refined height after adjustment, which better aligns with the actual ground.
+For multilevel features, three independent $Y_\text{drift}$ values yield initial offsets of -0.277m, 0m, and 0.277m for low-, mid-, and high-level BEV features respectively.
+To maintain computational efficiency, the sampling coordinates for the ground-proximity projection are computed only once for the highest-resolution voxel grid.
+Coordinates for lower resolutions are obtained via interpolation.